Zweihander-Main/miscWinScripts/README.md

 # Miscellaneous Windows Scripts
 >Collection of random day to day AutoHotKey/PowerShell/ect. scripts

-Note that these are fairly personal, subject to change/breakage, and not particularly well documented.
+Note that these are fairly personal, experimental, mostly unused, subject to change/breakage, and not particularly well documented.

 ### Cold Turkey Tray Icon
 **(Deprecated)** Control the tray icon for Cold Turkey Blocker (for example, to start a block session).
 Requires figuring out the location of desired lists to block in the CT interface.